 This section does not prescribe a "right way" to zone.
-Instead of attempting to do that, this section identifies features in the existing zoning ordinance among the four cities that can be amended to help further the goals of more inclusive housing and help ensure that there are no impediments to fair housing that are codified in these laws.
+Rather it identifies features in the existing zoning ordinances among the four cities that can be amended to help further the goals of more inclusive housing, as well as ensure that there are no impediments to fair housing codified in these laws.

 Lawyer and planner Don Elliott published the book A Better Way to Zone in 2008.
 It contains ten principles for zoning that can apply to a range of communities and their stated goals.
-They also help cites better respond to the free market in housing types as housing preferences change as new generations enter the housing market and older generations seek different housing to better accommodate their physical limitations.
+These principles also help cites better respond to movement in the free market for housing types, as residential preferences change when new generations enter the housing market and older generations seek different living accommodations to address their physical limitations.
 Several relate to expanding housing choice and are relevant for the Treasure Valley region:

-Zone for middle income households: Include a broad middle range of mixed -use zone districts that occupy the majority of the spectrum of zone districts.
+Zone for middle income households: Include a broad middle-range of mixeduse zone districts that occupy the majority of the spectrum of zone districts.
 Allow multifamily development across a wide variety of mixed-use districts.
 This practice more effectively produces communities that support neighborhood-serving retail and commercial operations and small businesses by allowing the market to supply services near households.
-These then help reduce traffic congestion and give people choices on how to travel within their own neighborhoods for day to day errands, even if their commute may still require commuting by automobile.
+These then help reduce traffic congestion and give people choices on how to travel within their own neighborhoods for day to day errands, even if their commute may still require use of an automobile.

 - 2) Revise zoning ordinances to better promote attainable housing: Step away from minimum lot sizes, minimum dwelling unit sizes, and maximum densities of development.
-Allow more flexibility in zone districts to accommodate the wide range of housing products that accommodate what's known as the "missing middle" of housing, things like low-rise townhomes and condominiums and well-designed duplexes, fourplexes, and the like. - 3) Implement dynamic development standards: Recognize that communities change over time and development codes need to allow communities to adopt and experiment with market innovations and accommodate changing housing preferences.
+Allow more flexibility in zone districts to accommodate the wide range of housing products that can sustain what's known as the "missing middle" of housing.
+Examples include like low-rise townhomes and condominiums, well-designed duplexes and fourplexes. - 3) Implement dynamic development standards: Recognize that communities change over time, and development codes need to allow communities to adopt and experiment with market innovations and accommodate changing housing preferences.
 Parking standards, for example, can vary based on use rates and existence of public parking lots in the area.
-In more traditionally zoned communities, it is most appropriate to "experiment" with dynamic zoning in mixed use districts, which should be generous in application and allow multifamily residential housing.
+In more traditionally zoned communities, it is most appropriate to "experiment" with dynamic zoning in mixed use districts, which should be generous in application and allow for multifamily residential housing.

 Other aspects of zoning include how households, family units, and disabilities are defined.
-A best practice in the definition of group homes is to set the unrelated persons limit to what has been legally defensible, generally 12 unrelated persons, including staff.
+A best practice in the defining of "group homes" is to set the unrelated persons limit to what has been legally defensible- generally, 12 unrelated persons, including staff.

-Definitions of household and family should be flexible enough to allow a range of household and family configurations, especially those needed to accommodate caregivers and those whose cultures are grounded in extended family dwelling situations.
+Definitions of "household" and "family" should be flexible enough to allow a range of configurations, especially accommodations for caregivers and those whose cultures are grounded in extended family dwelling situations.

-Group home residency must be broad enough to include the homeless, homeless families with children of minor age, those with social, behavioral or disciplinary problems, the elderly, those in hospice care, those avoiding domestic abuse, and/or disabled (which includes the frail, physically disabled, mentally ill, persons with HIV/AIDS, and those recovering from drug or drug addiction), but not including current alcohol or drug addicts that are not in a treatment program for recovery.
-Group homes should be allowed in at least one, and preferably more, residential zoning districts.
+Group home residency must be broad enough to include those experiencing homelessness, including families with children of minor age, those with social, behavioral or disciplinary problems, the elderly, those in hospice care, those avoiding domestic abuse, and/or those who are disabled (which includes the frail, the physically disabled, the mentally ill, persons with HIV/AIDS, and those recovering from drug or drug addiction).
+Exempt should be current alcohol or drug addicts who are not in a treatment program for recovery.
+Group homes should be allowed in at least one- and preferably more- residential zoning districts.
 The unrelated persons limit could be increased if the group home is to be located in a multifamily, commercial, mixed use or other district.